greenleafhub/Photo-gallery-chips/README.md

 # Chips photo gallery
 A photo gallery for all the chips I reviewed on in the past few years!
-Click on the photos to read the reviews.
+Click on the photos to read the reviews, and search specific chips by tags!

-Functions to be added: fliter chips by tags, search by name

 ## Project setup
 ```